CS Courses @ NCHS

 Advanced Placement Computer Science is rigorous and fast-paced meant to replicate a college introductory programming class.
 The prerequisites are successful completion of Algebra II course, strong reading skills and a willingness to work hard!

 This course will cover fundamentals of programming syntax and methodology using the Java programming language.
 Java is a good choice because it has all the features expected of a modern language while having fewer subtleties than, for example, C++.
 Java is also one of the languages in the highest demand in industry.

-This course will allow students who have completed the AP computer science course to expand their programming knowledge and work on significant projects.
+This course will allow students who have completed the AP computer science course to expand their programming knowledge in a fun group environment.
+This course has evolved beyond its original design (student-driven, independent projects) into a highly structured class on significant projects.
 Lessons on software development processes, project design & management, and other topics will assist in completing the projects as well as advance their programming skills.
-Project design process will be taught during the semester to provide a method of better refining ideas and creating effective and useful projects.
+Project design process will be taught to provide a method of better refining ideas and creating effective and useful projects.
 Students taking this course will be expected to be self-directed and ambitious.
 These projects will allow students to experience the satisfaction in creating relevant projects of their own design to demonstrate the value and power of computer science.

 Intermediate Data Programming